-Location: The beisa oryx is found on the eastern side of Africa in Sudan, Ethiopia, Kenya, Somalia and Tanzania.
+The beisa oryx is found on the eastern side of Africa in Sudan, Ethiopia, Kenya, Somalia, and Tanzania.
 This antelope is thought to now be extinct in Uganda and Eritrea.
-The social upheavals in Uganda contributed to the extinction of the beisa oryx, as it was machine gunned from jeeps for sport.
+The social upheavals in Uganda contributed to the extinction of the beisa oryx, as it was machine-gunned from jeeps for sport.

-Conservation efforts: A relatively small proportion of beisa oryx live in protected areas.
+A relatively small proportion of beisa oryx lives in protected areas.
 There are few protected areas in the beisa’s range, and more needs to be done to halt and reverse the population decline.
-There are however captive breeding programs in place in both Europe and North America.
+There are, however, captive breeding programs in place in both Europe and North America.

-Do you know of or are you a part of an organisation that work to conserve the Beisa Oryx, then please contact us to have it featured on Our Endangered World.
+Do you know of or are you a part of an organization that works to conserve the Beisa Oryx?
+Then please contact us to have it featured on Our Endangered World.